20% SUMMER SALE ON NOW. Also SUBSCRIBE to save up to 15%.

 pH: A measure of water acidity or alkalinity, with ideal hot tub pH between 7.0 and 7.6.

-Total Alkalinity: Indicates water’s ability to maintain stable pH, supporting balance.
+Total Alkalinity: The water’s ability to stabilise pH levels and maintain balance.

-Shock Dosing: Adding concentrated oxidiser to remove contaminants and restore sanitiser efficiency.
+Shock Dosing: Adding concentrated oxidiser to remove contaminants and restore sanitizer efficiency.

-Bromamines: Similar to chloramines, formed when bromine reacts with nitrogen compounds.
+Bromamines: Same as chloramines; formed when bromine reacts with nitrogen compounds.

-Filter: A pleated fabric component that captures debris and particulates to maintain water clarity.
+Filter: A pleated fabric component that catches debris and particulates in order to achieve water clarity.

-TDS: Total Dissolved Solids, representing the total dissolved substances in water, contributing to foam and cloudiness.
+TDS: Total Dissolved Solids, the total dissolved substances in water which cause foam and cloudiness.

-Bathing Load: The ratio of bathers to water volume, affecting contaminant levels and water treatment needs.
+Bathing Load: The number of bathers in relation to the water volume and the amount of contaminants and water treatment that is required.

-Biofilm: A layer of microorganisms that can form in hot tub surfaces, potentially harbouring bacteria.
+Biofilm: A layer of microorganisms that can form on hot tub surfaces and potentially harbor bacteria.

 Leave a Reply